 The three pigments available are: Melon, a soft golden peach with a champagne rose tint that’s saturated with golden pearl particles; Brash & Bold, an adventurous bright magenta shade that still manages to steer towards the red spectrum as opposed to leaning too far into purple territory; and Brash & Bold, a bruised purple plum shade (think old-school versions of the Grimace) with a dusty texture and a hint of bewitching sparkle.

-Below, you’ll find swatches of (from left to right) Brash & Bold, Melon, and Push The Edge:
+Below, you’ll find swatches of (from left to right) Brash & Bold, Push The Edge, and Melon:

 Here’s another shot of the pigments from a slightly different angle: